leg100/gcp-hardening-guide/README.md

 * Keys are not non-repudiable: any actions carried out using the key cannot be associated with a given user.
 * Distribution of keys cannot be controlled: they can be leaked to outside parties.

+### 1.2.
+Specify groups in IAM policies, not users [Auditing].

+#### Description

+In IAM policies, bind permissions to [Cloud Identity groups](https://cloud.google.com/identity/docs/concepts/groups) rather than individual users

+#### Control

+N/A

+#### Reasoning

+* Directly assigning IAM permissions to users increases the overhead of managing IAM policies; when adding or removing permissions from a certain job function (e.g. web developers), changes are necessary to each and every username with that job function.
+* The name of a group can (and should) meaningfully indicate the job function of its members, e.g. `web-developers@example.com`, whereas usernames do not.

 ## 1. APIs and Services

 ### 1.1.
 Restrict Enablement